Simple Tips for Choosing the Right Therapist

 Was the therapist willing to hear your story and find out what you are hoping to achieve in therapy?
 If they rush to simply say, “When can you come in?” during that initial phone call without hearing anything about you, you may want to look elsewhere.
 This is particularly true if it feels like they’re only interested in money or don’t have time for you as a person.

-IF however they take the time to talk with you, it means that they are seeing whether it’s a good fit forchicago family counseling you as well as them and demonstrating genuine concern for your well-being.
+IF however they take the time to talk with you, it means that they are seeing whether it’s a good fit for you as well as them and demonstrating genuine concern for your well-being.
 Plus, a meaningful conversation prior to a face to face meeting can help take some of the anxiety out of that first session.
 This makes sense because they know a little bit about you and hopefully, you about them.

 3. Rapport